-A common cause of cat diarrhea is what Dr. Bragdon refers to as “dietary indiscretion” but that can even be a simple change in the type of food.
-“Changes in brand or type of cat food can cause diarrhea,” says Dr. Bragdon.
+A common cause of cat diarrhea is is dietary indiscretion—but that can even be a simple change in the type of food you're feeding them.
+Changes in brand or type of cat food can cause diarrhea.

-And a cat who has gotten into the trash or eaten rich ‘people food’ can experience diarrhea.
-“If the stool is soft but formed, the cat is not vomiting and is eating normally, a trip to the veterinary office can be delayed a day or two to see if the stool returns to normal on its own,” continues Dr. Bragdon.
+A cat who has gotten into the trash or eaten people food can experience diarrhea.
+If the stool is soft but formed, the cat is not vomiting and is eating normally, a trip to the veterinary office can be delayed a day or two to see if the stool returns to normal on its own.

-It can also be something in the food that the cat is specifically sensitive to.
-“If the diarrhea persists and if your cat’s diarrhea seems to be linked to food, your cat may be intolerant to certain types of protein or other ingredients,” explains Dr. Bragdon.
-A veterinarian will work with you to determine which foods to try to resolve the diarrhea.
+Your cat may also have an allergy or sensitivity to something they're eating.
+If the diarrhea persists and if your cat’s diarrhea seems to be linked to food, your cat may be intolerant to certain types of protein or other ingredients.
+A veterinarian can work with you to determine which foods are causing the sensitivity to try to resolve the diarrhea.

-Mother cats pass worms and other pathogens to their babies and adult cats can be infected for life or otherwise become infected through hunting (even insects),” continues Dr. Bragdon.
-If diarrhea is lasting more than two days, take your cat to the veterinarian for screening.
+Mother cats pass worms and other pathogens to their babies, and adult cats can be infected for life or otherwise become infected through hunting (even insects).
+If diarrhea is lasting more than two days, take your cat to the veterinarian for parasite screening.

 There are many other diseases which can cause loose or watery stools.
-“Pancreatitis, liver disease and gastrointestinal cancer can cause diarrhea.
-If you notice your cat has lost weight, a trip to the veterinarian is warranted,” says Dr. Bragdon.
+Pancreatitis, liver disease, and gastrointestinal cancer can cause diarrhea.
+If you notice your cat has lost weight, it's important to book an appointment with a veterinarian.

-One great first step in keeping your cat healthy (and hopefully diarrhea free!), is ensuring your cat is up to date on vaccines, deworming, and current preventions.
-Preventative care will help to prevent intestinal parasite infections and some viral infections,” explains Dr. Burch.
+One great first step in keeping your cat healthy (and hopefully diarrhea free), is ensuring your cat is up to date on vaccines, deworming, and current preventions.
+Preventative care will help to prevent intestinal parasite infections and some viral infections.

-If your cat is prescribed to take an antibiotic, Dr. Burch recommends supplementing with a probiotic.
-“You can speak with your veterinarian about a probiotic they carry in the hospital, or you can find one at your local pet store,” says Dr. Burch.
+If your cat is prescribed to take an antibiotic, many vets recommend supplementing with a probiotic.
+You can speak with your veterinarian about a probiotic they carry in the hospital, or they may recommend one you can find in a local pet store.

-“When you notice a case of diarrhea in your cat, you can try home care to help them recover if no other symptoms are noted,” says Dr. Burch, who recommends treating your cat's diarrhea by feeding a bland diet of the following options with added probiotics:
+When you notice a case of diarrhea in your cat, you can try home care to help them recover if no other symptoms are noted.
+You may try treating your cat's diarrhea by feeding a bland diet of the following options with added probiotics: